Jelder2/CSCI-4950-Senior-Project/README.md

 scoreboard.php - the main page for the scoreboard.
 It mainly is html with php used to interact with the database to properly to maintain a live score evertime the page is refreshed

 scoreboardinteract.php - holds functions that are necessary for accessing user's usernames and user's scores.

+adminBehind.php - handles the creation and administration of the admin page.
+Hidden behind game.html

 ## <br>
 ## CSS Files (assets/stylesheets)